viamrobotics/docs/docs/manage/CLI.md

 * Retrieving robot and robot part status
 * Retrieving robot and robot part logs
 * Controlling a robot by issuing component and service commands
-* Accessing your robot via secure shell (when this feature is enabled)
+* Accessing your robot with a secure shell (when this feature is enabled)

 ``` bash
 viam robot status --organization=<org name> --location=<location name> --robot=<robot id>